How ethical is Huawei?

 Mining the Disclosures (DRC), a report by As You Sow, conducted a comprehensive analysis of 215 firms’ human rights policies in relation to conflict minerals from the Democratic Republic of the Congo in 2019.
 Huawei scored poorly in this analysis, receiving 17.4%.

-In what areas does Huawei perform well?
+In which areas does Huawei perform well?

 A Supplier Social Responsibility Code of Conduct is published by Huawei.
 Having a code of conduct makes it easier for ethical consumers and researchers to point out hypocrisy and demand change, even though its commitments to human rights may not be implemented in reality.